 Step 3: Raise

-Jody says the campaign is going even better than the team expected, but not without its challenges — one being explaining the concept of community bonds to potential investors.
+Jody says the campaign went even better than the team expected, but not without its challenges — one being explaining the concept of community bonds to potential investors.
 Places for People has an established identity in the community as a charity, and “people still are having trouble with the concept that a charity isn’t asking for a donation; we’re asking for you to invest.
 That’s a big misunderstanding,” says Jody.
 Part of their efforts have been explaining the benefits of this, too: the returns from community bond investments go back into the community, ultimately helping to build up the local economy.

 The next steps